Underestimating Costs and Cash Flow When Starting a Clothing Brand: What Not to Do

 • CRM tools

-Even a small brand often spends $100–$300 per month before launch day—without any sales yet coming in.
+Even a small brand often spends $100–$300 per month before launch day without any sales yet coming in.

 The Cash Flow Timing Trap

 This is the #1 reason fashion startups run out of money.
+Your cash is locked up for months before you sell anything.

-Production Payment Timeline
+Production Payment TimelineS

 • 30–50% deposit before production begins